nodejs/node/doc/api.markdown

 ### stream.setSecure([credentials])

-Enables HTTPS support for the stream, with the crypto module credentials specifying the private key and certificate of the stream, and optionally the CA certificates for use in peer authentication.
+Enables SSL support for the stream, with the crypto module credentials specifying the private key and certificate of the stream, and optionally the CA certificates for use in peer authentication.

-If the credentials hold one ore more CA certificates, then the stream will request for the peer to submit a client certificate as part of the HTTPS connection handshake.
+If the credentials hold one ore more CA certificates, then the stream will request for the peer to submit a client certificate as part of the SSL connection handshake.
 The validity and content of this can be accessed via verifyPeer() and getPeerCertificate().

 ### stream.verifyPeer()